 After you have put together a detailed house flipping business plan it’s time to decide who you need on your team to execute your plan.
 You need to consider who to hire and when to hire them based off of your needs and your budget.
 Then you will clearly need to define each team member’s roles.

 Each member of your team will be hired at specific points in your business plan’s life cycle.
-For example, a realtor is usually hired first, then an attorney, a contractor and finally a CPA.
+For example, a real estate agent is usually hired first, then an attorney, a contractor and finally a CPA.
 Remember to account for these hiring costs in your budget.

 4 key people you need on your house flipping team are:

-- Realtor: Hire them when you start looking for properties and they generally get paid by the seller.
-You will then want a realtor to help you sell your finished flip too, and you will pay them a commission, generally 5 – 6%, from the proceeds.
+- Real Estate Agent: Hire them when you start looking for properties and they generally get paid by the seller.
+You will then want a real estate agent to help you sell your finished flip too, and you will pay them a commission, generally 5 – 6%, from the proceeds.

 - Attorney: Hire an attorney prior to purchasing a property.
 He or she can form an LLC for your property to limit your personal liability.
 Make sure it’s a real estate attorney so he is familiar with local zoning ordinances and other legalities you may not be familiar with.